ViragJain3010/Kodex-Server/README.md

 npx prisma migrate dev
 ``` -->

----

 ## Middleware

 Custom middleware functions are implemented in the `middleware/` directory.

 <!-- - **Authentication Middleware:** Configured in `middleware/authMiddleware.js`.
   - Ensures requests are authorized where required. -->

----

-## Deployment Notes

-For deployment:
-1. Use a single deployment for both backend and frontend.
-2. Ensure Docker is configured properly on the hosting platform.
-3. Use AWS or Railway.app for simplified deployment workflows.

----